Mitri-Haber/data-repo/1- Twitter streaming using (KAFKA,SPARK,CASSANDRA)/twitter-streaming/README.md

 The $__timeFrom and date <= $__timeTo can be controlled from the time bar and are passed to the query.

-The idea of using cassandra for this challenge is to explore it and learn it, as it provides high performance and scalability.
+The motive of using cassandra for is to explore it and learn it, as it provides high performance and scalability.
 The query issue can be solved by switching to mongodb or pgsql,mysql.

 ![](images/trends.png)